hydrosolutions/taqsim/water-system-project-summary.md

    - Total inflow on sink nodes
    - Actual storage and capacity on storage nodes
 2. Flexible Display Options: The `visualize()` method can both save the plot to disk and display it on-screen, making it suitable for use in Jupyter notebooks and scripts.
+3. DiversionNode and ConfluenceNode were combined into a single HydroWorks class for simplification and flexibility.

 ## Sample Test Systems
-Three sample test systems have been implemented:
+Several sample test systems have been implemented:
+1. Most Simple System: Most simple system with one supply, one demand, and one sink node
+2. System with Hydroworks: System with one supply, three HydroWorks nodes, and one sink node
-1. Simple System: Basic setup with one supply, one storage, two demands, and one sink.
+3. Simple System: Basic setup with one supply, one storage, two demands, and one sink.
-2. Complex System: More intricate network with multiple supplies, storages, and demands.
+4. Complex System: More intricate network with multiple supplies, storages, and demands.
-3. Drought System: System with variable supply to simulate alternating normal and drought conditions.
+5. Drought System: System with variable supply to simulate alternating normal and drought conditions.

 ## Current Functionality
 - Creation of water system networks with various node types